LiBingyu01/StitchFusion-StitchFusion-Weaving-Any-Visual-Modalities-to-Enhance-Multimodal-Semantic-Segmentation/README.md

 - [x] I have updated the reproducible files and made additional versions of StitchFusion available at **stitchfusion_with_tips_you_can_copy.py**.
 You can simply copy these files and run the experiments.
 To use any of these versions, just copy the path of the .pth file into the EVAL/MODEL_PATH field in your chosen config.yaml file.
 - [x] I have release the reproducible files for DELIVER dataset, **However, during replication, I observed that the results differed slightly from the reported values, with variations of around a few tenths—some higher, some lower.
 Nevertheless, these differences do not affect the overall performance comparison of our model.**.
 - [x] **stitchfusion_with_tips_you_can_copy.py** is all you need to reproduce the results.
+- [x] **Recently, some researchers have reported that they are unable to reproduce the.pth files.
+Please refer to the issue (closed) to organize the code.**
 ## 🚀 Updates
 - [x] 2024/7/27: init repository.
 - [x] 2024/7/27: release the code for StitchFusion.